Composite lumber: Disadvantages

 Composite lumber is usually more costly than normal or treated lumber, but prices have come down over the years.
 Composites may last longer, but the initial investment is likely to be higher.
 Many composites are formulated to be fade, scratch, and stain resistant, but no lumber is immune to the elements.
 Although composite lumber may resist these marring effects better than other materials, it will still show signs of wear over time.
 Composite lumber often has a plastic-like or synthetic appearance.
 Although manufacturers do mold the product with a wood grain or brush stroke pattern, some consumers simply do not like the artificial sheen.

 Environmental impact

 The growth of wood-alternative products continues to fuel a debate about their environmental value when compared to wood, treated wood, metal and other alternatives.
 Many suggest that wood decking is made from a more sustainable ingredient and that it carries a smaller manufacturing carbon footprint.
 Others have claimed that the sawing of wood-alternative products during construction creates dust that will not biodegrade and that the wood-alternative deck boards, when they have outlived their useful lives, will not biodegrade in landfills.

-Even though some manufacterers claim they can purchase back this material and re-introduce it to the production of new composite product.
+Even though some manufacturers claim they can purchase back this material and re-introduce it to the production of new composite product.